 Given consumer interest for more affordable electric cars, the Hyundai Elexio will be sourced from China, where it will be manufactured alongside the Kia EV5, a battery electric medium SUV which appears to have hit a sweet spot with family and small fleet owner-operators.

-Hyundai Australia has announced the Elexio will arrive in early 2026, and it says it will offer family-friendly practicality, advanced safety, and a long driving range.
-Crucially, the Elexio will enter a fiercely competitive segment, going head-to-head with established and emerging family SUV rivals such as the Kia EV5, Tesla Model Y and BYD Sealion 7.
+Hyundai Australia has announced the Elexio will launch in a single grade, the Hyundai Elexio Elite and it says it will offer family-friendly practicality, advanced safety, and a long driving range of up to 546km (WLTP).
+Crucially, the Elexio will enter a fiercely competitive segment, going head-to-head with established and emerging family SUV rivals including the best selling Tesla Model Y and its challenger, the BYD Sealion 7.

 More: Research and compare electric cars on sale today in Australia

-The Hyundai Elexio electric SUV will have an electric driving range of over 500km (WLTP)
+The Hyundai Elexio electric SUV will have an electric driving range of 546km (WLTP)

 In this article